Wisdom Teeth

 This is usually the hardest day, and knowing that in advance genuinely helps.

-Pain on day two is usually the most intense, but "most intense" is relative.
-With ibuprofen and paracetamol maintaining coverage, most people describe it as a dull, persistent ache rather than sharp pain.
+Pain on day two is the most intense of the recovery, but "most intense" is relative.
+With ibuprofen and paracetamol keeping coverage steady, most people describe it as a dull, persistent ache rather than anything sharp.
 If the dentist prescribed something stronger (codeine-based painkillers are common for surgical extractions), day two is when that prescription earns its keep.

 Food remains soft.
-The temptation to try something more substantial is real, but the extraction site is still raw and anything that requires proper chewing risks disturbing the healing clot or getting food packed into the socket.
+The temptation to try something more substantial is real, but the extraction site is still raw and anything that requires proper chewing risks disturbing the healing clot.
+A bag of frozen peas wrapped in a tea towel against the cheek helps with the swelling and feels genuinely soothing.

-Day three is often similar to day two.
+Day three is, honestly, the boring one.
 The swelling might still be at or near its peak.
 The soreness continues.
-You're tired of soft food and slightly bored of being uncomfortable.
+You're tired of soft food and slightly bored of being uncomfortable, and not much seems to be changing.

-This is when gentle salt water rinses can begin (if your dentist gave the go-ahead).
-A teaspoon of salt in warm water, gently swished around the mouth and allowed to fall out rather than spat forcefully.
-The salt water keeps the area clean and creates an environment that's unfriendly to bacteria.
-It also feels genuinely soothing on inflamed tissue.
+Gentle salt water rinses can usually begin now (check with your dentist).
+A teaspoon of salt in warm water, swished gently around the mouth and allowed to fall out rather than spat forcefully.
+It keeps the area clean, creates an environment bacteria don't love, and feels genuinely soothing on inflamed tissue.

 Day Four: The Corner

-The swelling starts to recede.
+The swelling starts to come down.
 The jaw feels slightly less stiff.
-The background ache drops a degree.
-You might not need the stronger painkillers anymore, with ibuprofen and paracetamol doing the job on their own.
+The background ache drops a notch.
+The stronger painkillers might not be needed anymore, with ibuprofen and paracetamol doing the job by themselves.

-Eating starts to feel more normal.
-Not full meals with steak and crusty bread, but softer foods that require some gentle chewing: pasta, fish, well-cooked vegetables, soft sandwiches.
-The other side of the mouth (if only one side was operated on) is probably fine for normal eating by now.
+Eating starts to feel more like actual eating again.
+Not steak and crusty bread, but softer foods that require some gentle chewing: pasta, fish, well-cooked vegetables, soft sandwiches.
+If only one side was operated on, the other side is probably fine for normal eating by now.

 This is the day when people who had their wisdom teeth out on a Friday start thinking about going back to work on Monday.
-The worst is past, the trajectory is clearly improving, and the gap between "recovery" and "normal life" is visibly closing.
+The worst is behind you, the trajectory is clearly improving, and the gap between "recovery" and "normal life" is visibly closing.

 By day five, most people feel significantly better.
 The swelling is noticeably down.
-The soreness has faded to a minor awareness that something happened in your mouth, but it's no longer dominating your day.
-Painkillers become optional for many people at this point.
+The soreness has faded to a minor awareness that something happened in your mouth, but it's no longer running the show.
+Painkillers become optional.

-If dissolvable stitches were used, they typically start dissolving around day seven to ten.
-Little pieces come away while eating or rinsing, which is slightly odd but completely normal.
+Dissolvable stitches typically start dissolving around day seven to ten, little pieces coming away while eating or rinsing.
+Slightly odd, completely normal.

 Week Two and Beyond

 The surface healing continues rapidly.
-By two weeks, the gum tissue over the extraction site has closed significantly.
-There's still a dip or indentation where the tooth was, but it's covered with new gum tissue and no longer sensitive.
+By two weeks, the gum tissue has closed significantly over the extraction site.
+There's still a dip where the tooth was, but it's covered with new tissue and no longer sensitive.

-Underneath the surface, the bone is healing too, but this takes longer.
-Full bone regeneration in the socket takes 6-8 weeks.
+Underneath, the bone is regenerating too, which takes 6-8 weeks.
 You won't feel this happening; it's entirely internal.
-But it's why the slight depression in the gum gradually fills in over the following months until, eventually, the area is smooth and flat.
+But it's why the slight depression gradually fills in over the following months until, eventually, the area is smooth and flat.

-By three to four weeks, most people have completely forgotten about the extraction in their daily lives.
-The area feels normal.
-Eating is unrestricted.
+By three to four weeks, most people have completely forgotten about the extraction in daily life.
 The only reminder is running your tongue along the back of your mouth and noticing the extra space where a wisdom tooth used to crowd things.

-Dry socket is the complication that everyone hears about and nobody wants.
-It deserves honest coverage because the fear of it is often worse than the reality.
+Dry socket is the complication everyone hears about, and it deserves honest coverage because the fear of it is often worse than the reality.

-A dry socket (alveolar osteitis) happens when the blood clot in the extraction site is dislodged or doesn't form properly, leaving the underlying bone exposed.
-It causes intense, radiating pain that typically starts 3-5 days after the extraction, right when you'd expect things to be getting better.
+It happens when the blood clot in the socket is dislodged or doesn't form properly, leaving the bone underneath exposed.
+The pain is intense and radiating, and it typically starts 3-5 days after extraction, right when you'd expect things to be getting better, which is what makes it so distinctive.

-The incidence is relatively low: about 2-5% of standard extractions and up to 25-30% of impacted lower wisdom tooth extractions.
-Smoking is the single biggest risk factor, increasing the chance dramatically.
-Using straws, vigorous rinsing, and spitting forcefully in the first few days are other risk factors.
+The incidence: about 2-5% of standard extractions, and up to 25-30% for impacted lower wisdom teeth.
+Smoking is the single biggest risk factor.
+Using straws, vigorous rinsing, and spitting forcefully in the first few days are the others.

-If dry socket happens, the treatment is straightforward.
-The dentist places a medicated dressing directly into the socket, which provides almost immediate pain relief.
-The dressing is changed every few days until the socket starts healing.
-It extends the recovery timeline by about a week, and it's genuinely unpleasant while it lasts, but it resolves completely.
+If it happens, the treatment is straightforward and provides almost immediate relief: the dentist places a medicated dressing directly into the socket, which is changed every few days until the site starts healing.
+It extends recovery by about a week and is genuinely unpleasant while it lasts, but it resolves completely.

-The key data point: the vast majority of people (70-98% depending on the type of extraction) recover without dry socket.
-It's worth knowing about, but statistically, it's the exception rather than the rule.
+The key thing to hold onto: 70-98% of people (depending on the type of extraction) recover without dry socket.
+It's worth knowing about, but statistically, it's the exception.

 The main cost, if there is one, is time off work.
-Most people take 1-3 days off for wisdom teeth recovery, depending on the complexity of the extraction and how their recovery progresses.
-Day four or five is the typical return point for office-based work.
+Most people take 1-3 days, with day four or five being the typical return for office work.
 Physical or manual work might need another day or two.

 The extraction itself at UrgentCare Dental costs £549 per wisdom tooth, with a combined extraction and sedation package at £695 for patients who prefer IV sedation.